Understanding the ‘Automated Process User’ & the ‘Default Workflow User’

-When Schedule-Triggered Flows were first released, they were built to use a special, hidden user called the Automated Process User (“APU”).
+When Schedule-Triggered Flows were first released, they were built to use a special, hidden user called the Automated Process User (“APU” and sometimes referred to as the Autoproc user).
 The APU has been around for many years and is used in places other than Flow including Apex and Flow Orchestration.
 However, APU has some limitations.
 It doesn’t show up in places like Profiles and Permission Sets so it’s hard to assign specific permissions to it.
 It doesn’t have access to ConnectAPI’s which are used in a lot of Salesforce services.

 Changing APU would be challenging because it’s enmeshed in a lot of different parts of Salesforce.
 And it would still have limitations: you might not want the permissions for your Scheduled-Triggered Flows to be the same as your Platform-Event Triggered Apex Triggers, for example, but there’s only one APU, even if you had an easy way to change its permissions.